akshay117/UST-demoProject/README.md

-# This repo contains the learning materials and presentation
+# This repo contains the learning materials and presentation on
+JAVA
+GIT & GITHUB
+MONGO DB
+REACT JS